open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

             "Type": "zmq_tcp",
             "EndPoint": "127.0.0.1:5568",

-            // PublisherAppName will be "EISZmqBroker" in case of brokered usecase "PublisherAppName": "EISZmqBroker",
+            // PublisherAppName will be "ZmqBroker" in case of brokered usecase "PublisherAppName": "ZmqBroker",
             "Topics": [
                 "*"
             ]